 A secured credit card loan is a short-term loan offered by your credit card company.
 You are borrowing money against your card’s line of credit and can be as simple as heading to the ATM.

-3) Explore Payday Loan Alternatives from a Credit Union
+3. Explore Payday Alternative Loans from a Credit Union

 Credit unions offer these loans that cost considerably less than a payday loan.
 It allows one to 12 months to repay, and loans can be up to $2000; you have to be a member of the credit union for at least one month, maximum APRs of 28%, and an application fee of no more than $20.
 You can receive a maximum of 3 loans within six months.
 Most don’t require good credit but just the borrower’s income and ability to repay the loan.

 4. Download a Cash Advance App

 Cash advance apps, also sometimes called paycheck advance apps, allow you to borrow against your paycheck if you have direct deposit.
 They don’t charge any fees or interest payments.
-Instead, the lenders rely on “tips” and in some cases a small monthly fee.
+Instead, the lenders rely on “tips” and sometimes a small monthly fee.
 You can withdraw some of the wages you have already clocked but haven’t gotten paid for.
 Dave and Earnin are some good choices, or you can read about our recommendations here.

 Friends and family can be tricky to navigate, but it allows you to circumvent payday loan predatory interest rates.
 You need to be comfortable with being indebted to this person and risk the relationship going sour if you don’t uphold your end of the bargain.

 There is no credit check, and the item you pawned is used for collateral against the loan.
 Depending on the state, they have interest rates from 12% to 240%, but if you don’t want to repurchase it or can’t, you can walk away with no fees or dings to your credit.

 7. Get Help from a Local Community Organization